canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Rules/2019-03-18 Meeting Minutes.md

   * Met with PSPC procurement, legal and office of controller general.
 The list was deemed too detailed and broken down to different action items for each group.
   * Guidelines are on github for comment
 * Have material aligned for OGP summit
 * Trying to put together an open source program office or department level specialist/ambassador.
-Used in COTTS or in development streams.
+Used in COTS or in development streams.
 * Guillaume putting together course material
 * Open gov portal, is that only used for sharing information with businesses?
   * It has different components, one stop shop for all things open